khavernathy/mcmd/README.md

 -> MC: add LJ Feynmann-Hibbs corrections for hydrogen<br />
 -> MC: got polarization working but:<br />
 &emsp;-> 4x slower than mpmc. (def. need to make pair lists)<br />
 &emsp;-> Aperiodic energy is super low. (high magnitude, negative).
-Thole field for no PBC may be issue.
+Thole field for no PBC may be issue.<br />
 -> MC: make pair lists for MC to run faster AND to do stuff like pressure calculation in MD. <br />
--> MC: fix MC SD's maybe?
-Seem to be wrong<br />
+&emsp;-> RD is way faster than MPMC though.
+ES/polar are slower, roughly 2x/4x<br />
 -> both: NEED TO CHECK IF 4TH POINT OF PLANE MAKES THE SAME PLANE AS PREVIOUS 3 BEFORE MOVING ON<br />
 &emsp;-> although I think it's always the case with crystalline systems.<br />
 -> MD: Emergent pressure seems large..
 (Frenkel method p.84)<br />